Goldenhill Primary Academy

 - What support will there be for my child's/young person's overall wellbeing?

 The well-being of all of our pupils is our primary concern at Goldenhill.
-They are supported with their social and emotional development throughout the school day, through the curriculum and extra-curricular activities.
+Children are supported with their social and emotional development throughout the Academy day, through the curriculum and extra-curricular activities.
 Personal, Social and Health Education (PSHE) and Social and Emotional Aspects of Learning (SEAL) are integral to our curriculum.
-In addition, we also provide:

 Our Behaviour Policy; which includes guidance on expectations, rewards and sanctions is fully understood and in place by all staff.

-We regularly monitor attendance, support pupils returning to school after absence and take the necessary actions to prevent prolonged unauthorised absence.
+We regularly monitor attendance, support pupils returning to Academy after absence and take the necessary actions to prevent prolonged unauthorised absence.

 Relevant staff are trained to support medical needs and in some cases all staff receive training.
 We have a medical policy in place.

-Pupils’ views are sought through school council and other forums.
+Pupils’ views are sought through Academy council and other forums.

 - What specialist services and expertise are available at or accessed by the setting?

-We have access to a wide range of specialist services as follows:
+We have access to a wide range of specialist services which include: